jobjo/popper/docs/tutorial.md

 let () = run test_or
 ```

-The function `is_true` is used for verifying that the given condition is `true`.

-This time the property fails and after 5 succesful samples.
-That is a counter-example
+The test now fails and after 5 successful samples:
-that resulted in the proposition failing, was found.

 ```